Level Up Your Container Security Game

 Docker

-Docker benefits from a robust community and ecosystem.
+Docker benefits from an impressive community and ecosystem.
 It offers extensive documentation, a vast library of container images on Docker Hub, and community support, making it an ideal starting point for those new to containerization.

 Figure 2: Docker Hub (Source: Docker)